Chapan rebellion: Consequences

-Villages were burned, there were mass arrests of peasants, a policy of executing one in ten prisoners was implemented, there were summary trials in Syzran, near which a concentration camp was built that was soon overcrowded, so they shot the remaining prisoners.
-In Samara, Frunze dedicated himself to looking for spies and traitors and the leaders of the uprising who were fleeing the persecution.
-Dolinin managed to hide in the forest until he turned to join the red armies, fighting against Anton Denikin and being captured in Rostov-on-Don but escaped, then participated in the Polish-Soviet war where he was wounded and in hospital wrote a letter requesting forgiveness from the Central Executive Committee, which granted it, returned to his native village and although he spent several years in prison during the 1930s, he was released and died naturally.
+Villages in the region were burned, there were mass arrests of peasants, a policy of executing one in ten prisoners was implemented, there were summary trials in Syzran, near which a concentration camp was built that was soon overcrowded, so they shot the remaining prisoners.
+In Samara, Frunze dedicated himself to looking for spies and traitors, and the leaders of the uprising who were fleeing the persecution.
+Dolinin managed to hide in the forest until he turned to join the Red Army, fighting against the forces of Anton Denikin and being captured in Rostov-on-Don but escaped.
+Dolinin then participated in the Polish-Soviet war where he was wounded and in hospital wrote a letter requesting forgiveness from the Central Executive Committee, which granted it, returned to his native village and although he spent several years in prison during the 1930s, he was released and died naturally.

-This rebellion favored Kolchak's White Army in their advance westward, in fact, his movement agents were officially blamed, and strengthened the military measures led by Leon Trotsky.
-It is estimated that it cost the lives of ten thousand peasants.
+The Chapan rebellion favored Alexander Kolchak's White Army in their advance westward, in fact, his movement agents were officially blamed, and strengthened the military measures led by Leon Trotsky.
+It is estimated that it cost the lives of 10,000 peasants.
+It got its name from the clothes of the rebels: the chapan - a winter coat, made of sheepskin, a special robe belted with a sash, a popular clothing among the peasants of the region during cold weather.
+The uprising was brutally suppressed, and its participants, mostly peasants, were subjected to terror and mass repression.

 A new uprising broke out years later, on 24 January 1921.
 In the parish of Chuvasko-Sormin (uyezd of Yadrinskii, in neighboring Chuvash Autonomous Soviet Socialist Republic) between five and seven thousand peasants rose up against the requisitions, attacking the local police; but their uprising was crushed just three days later.
 The participants of these revolts were not rehabilitated until 1996 by decree of the Russian president Boris Yeltsin.